Big Threats and Health Risks of Floodwaters

 Water-borne Diseases

-Flooding caused by hurricanes and normal rainfall can potentially increase the transmission of water-borne diseases.
-These diseases are transmitted through water that is contaminated with human or animal waste.
+Flooding caused by hurricanes and normal rainfall can potentially increase the transmission of water-borne diseases through water contaminated with human or animal waste.

-Because of the direct contact with this polluted water evident during the flood (floodwater), an increased risk of water-borne diseases may arise from wound infections or dermatitis to ear, nose, and throat infections.
+Because direct contact with this polluted water is evident during the flood (floodwater), an increased risk of water-borne diseases may arise from wounds or dermatitis to ear, nose, and throat infections.
 However, these diseases are not epidemic-prone.

-Infections that are epidemic-prone are transmitted directly from contaminated water like zoonotic bacterial disease and leptospirosis.
-The transmission will potentially occur when there is a contact of the skin and mucous membranes to the mud contaminated with rodent urine or damp soil.
+Epidemic-prone infections, such as zoonotic bacterial disease and leptospirosis, are transmitted directly from contaminated water.
+Transmission may also occur when the skin and mucous membranes come into contact with mud contaminated with rodent urine or damp soil.

-Flooding and excessive sewage resulting from the increased frequency of extreme weather events aggravate factors on the risk of waterborne diseases.
+Flooding and excessive sewage resulting from the increased frequency of extreme weather events aggravate factors that increase the risk of waterborne diseases.

-The excess of water can cause pressure on agricultural productivity, crop failure, malnutrition, starvation, population displacement, and resource conflict.
-Thus these scenarios impact the prevailing existence of waterborne disease.
+An excess of water can pressure agricultural productivity and cause crop failure, malnutrition, starvation, population displacement, and resource conflict.
+Thus, these scenarios impact the prevalence of waterborne diseases.

 Here are common waterborne diseases: